ElijahColwill/CS180Project05/README.md

 ## Documentation
 Documentation in the README includes a description of each class (Abridged documentation found in the class Javadocs) and details on testing preformed.

+## Testing
+Classes that have indicated that they have Standard Model testing follow the following for the entire class.
+In GUI Classes, different testing methods
+were utilized to accurately debug and verify the classes and the implementation of that testing will be described step by step.

+### Standard Model
+- Test that class exists and inherits correct superclass.
+- Fields were checked with JUnit tests to check for the following:
+  - Field Exits
+  - Correct Field Type
+  - Correct Access Modifier
+- Methods were checked with JUnit tests to check for the following:
+  - Method Exists
+  - Correct Method Type
+  - Correct Access Modifies
+  - Implementation Tests: Valid Input for all methods, Invalid Input when necessary

 ## Class Descriptions

 ### User Class